Lucy Leuchars

 Lucy Leuchars (died 1847), was an English case manufacturer and entrepreneur.

 Leuchars was married to James Leuchars, who founded a dressing case company in Piccadilly in London in 1794.
 When she was widowed in 1822, she took over the company under the name L. Leuchars.

 In 1837, Leuchars received a royal warrant to Queen Victoria, and she received the title "Case Manufacturer" to the queen.
-In 1841, her son William Leuchars became her business partner. the name of the firm changing to Lucy Leuchars & Son.
+The business expanded to 39 Piccadilly in 1841 and became known as Lucy Leuchars & Son, with her son William joining the firm.
+After Lucy’s death in 1847, William took full control.

+Leuchars gained recognition for their dressing cases, earning medals at the Great Exhibition in 1851, the International Exhibition in 1862, and a silver medal at the Paris Exposition in 1867.

+In 1870, under the name Leuchars & Son, William and his son, also named William, opened a shop at 2 Rue de la Paix in Paris.
+After William Sr died in 1871, his son continued the business, later winning a gold medal at the 1878 Paris Exposition.

+In 1884, Leuchars relocated their manufactory from 31 Gerrard Street, Soho, to 8 Sherwood Street, Golden Square.
+In 1888, William Jr sold the business and manufactory to Asprey.

+Despite the sale, Leuchars continued to trade from 38 & 39 Piccadilly until 1902..